Molly Tarlov

-Molly Tarlov is an American actress.
+Molly Tarlov (born September 12, 1986) is an American actress.
 She played the role of Sadie Saxton on MTV's TV series Awkward.

 Early life

 Tarlov was born and raised in Manhattan, in New York City, to film producer, attorney and wine maker Mark Tarlov and mother Judy Roberts.
 She is the younger of two daughters.
-On her mother's side, both of her grandparents were Jewish immigrants, her grandfather from Russia, and her grandmother escaping Europe on the last boat from France prior to WWII.
+On her mother's side, both of her grandparents were Jewish immigrants, her grandfather from Russia, and her grandmother escaping Europe on the last boat from France prior to World War II.

 As a child, Tarlov appeared in the musical Bye Bye Birdie at the Little Red School House.
 She attended the arts camp, Interlochen Center for the Arts and a NYU summer program in Paris.
 Tarlov graduated from Bennington College with a B.A. in Theatre Arts in 2008.

 After college, Tarlov attended the Atlantic Theater Company and LAByrinth Theater Company, where she wrote as well as acted in the LAByrinth Master Class.